vdhamer/Photo-Club-Hub/.github/README.md

 Core Data will automatically perform a so-called schema migration.
 If you remove and reinstall the app, the Core Data database is lost, but this isn't an issue as the database so far doesn't contain any user data.
-Schema migration is standard feature of Apple's Core Data framework, although the app does its bit so that Core Data can track, for example, renamed struct types or renamed properties.
+Schema migration is a standard feature of Apple's Core Data framework, although the app does its bit so that Core Data can track, for example, renamed struct types or renamed properties.
 </details></ul>
 </details></ul>